sequenceiq/blog/source/_posts/2014-04-04-docker-introduction.markdown

 ###Expose ports from boot2docker to host

-Let's say you have docker image starting tomcat on port 8080.
-When you start let's say 3 of those:
+Let's say you have a docker image starting Hadoop Name Node on port 50070.
+When you start 3 images you will get something like this:

- * instance1: 8080 -> 49153
+ * instance1: 50070 -> 49153
- * instance1: 8080 -> 49154
+ * instance1: 50070 -> 49154
- * instance1: 8080 -> 49155
+ * instance1: 50070 -> 49155

 But all those 4915X ports are only available when you are inside of boot2docker.
-Now if you forward all 49XXX ports straight to to your host, you can reach the 3 tomcats in your browser running on your mac as: http://localhost:4915X
+Now if you forward all 49XXX ports straight to to your host, you can reach the namenodes in your browser running on your mac as: http://localhost:4915X
 ```
 boot2docker stop
 for i in {49000..49900}; do